-Keep Animals Out of Your Garden with These Expert-Approved Methods
+7 Expert-Approved Methods to Keep Animals Out of Your Garden

-Drape bird netting over plants, propping it up on strategically placed trellises or bamboo poles.
-This material (such as Heqishun's Anti-Bird Netting) is designed to keep birds away from younger crops and fledgling fruit-bearing trees—but if its mesh is small enough, it also can be used to prevent certain bugs from eating leaves, too.
+Draping bird netting over your plants—prop it up on strategically-placed trellises or bamboo poles to keep it in place and stretch it taut—should discourage avians from flying into and disrupting your shrubs or edible plants.
+This material (such as Heqishun's Anti-Bird Netting ($9.99, amazon.com)) is designed to keep birds away from younger crops and fledgling fruit-bearing trees—but if its mesh is small enough, it also can be used to prevent certain bugs or ground-bound creatures from reaching and eating leaves, too.

-Did you know that pungent herbs and fresh garlic can actually deter small animals and even deer from entering your garden?
-Kranz says you should plant herbs like oregano around your garden's perimeter to keep animals out-and also add to the beauty of your garden.
+Did you know that pungent herbs and fresh garlic can actually prevent small animals and even deer from entering your garden in the first place?
+Kranz says you should plant herbs like oregano around your garden's perimeter to keep animals out; these companion plants can also add to the beauty of your space.